 7. Rancho RS5251 RS5000 Series

-A company and series that has been around since 1985, this model of the series is no stranger to most people experienced in buying shocks.
+A company and series that has been around since 1985, this model of the series is no stranger to most people experienced in buying shocks and this is the best rear shocks for f150.
 And really, we can’t complete out list without it.

 It's ten-stage velocity-sensitive valving is one of its major features.
 This helps to adjust tuning for particularly each vehicle.
 So you will be getting the best performance for your vehicle.

 The shock comes with a total length of 15.81 inches and an extended length of 27.11 inches.
 There is also the travel length, which lets your compress the length further to 11.3 inches.

 Besides, the piston rod helps to add rigidity and strength.
 It is 5/8 inches or 16 mm in diameter, which contributes to the unit’s durability.

 Along with that, the 1 3/8 inches or 35 mm diameter piston enhances the vehicle’s overall performance.
 It also ensures a smooth performance under any environment, on and off-road.